 Grow food, build community.

 We are always looking for people to join existing community gardens or start new ones.
 If you would like to get involved in your neighborhood, call (937) 276-7053.
 View a map of the community gardens in Dayton.
+Want to rent a garden plot at Wegerzyn Gardens or Possum Creek MetroParks?
+Learn more about the process on our Garden Plot Rental page.

 You can help us grow too!
 We always have needs for individuals and groups to support the gardens, events and programs.
 There are lots of different ways you could be helpful!
 If you are interested in volunteering, contact the Wegerzyn Gardens MetroPark volunteer manager at (937) 276-7055.